dominikburger/covid-19-dashboard/README.md

 frame from disease outbreak up to the current day.

 ## Installation & Requirements
+The following instructions assume that the your current working directory is a local copy of the repository.
 At the moment, there are two ways to run the dashboard on your own machine:
 #### Anaconda
-Create a new Anaconda environment called `covid-dashboard` by using the provided environment.yml (the environment name is changeable by editing the first line in the yaml file):
+Create a new Anaconda environment called *covid-dashboard* by using the provided *environment.yml* (the environment name is changeable by editing the first line in the yaml file):
 ```
 conda env create -f environment.yml
 ```
-You can then start up the dashboard running `python3 src/app.py`
+You can then activate the enviroment and start up the dashboard running `python3 src/app.py`

 #### Docker
 Build your own docker image using the provided Dockerfile via
 ```
-docker build path/to/Dockerfile --rm -t covid-dashboard
+docker build . --rm -t covid-dashboard
 ```
 to create an image called *covid-dashboard*.
 When running the container, it is advised to mount a volume where the downloaded and parsed data is stored.
-This can be a local folder (don't forget to change the host path in the `docker run` command) or a docker volume for example.
-If you want to use a docker volume, you can create one using
+This can be a local folder (don't forget to change the host path in the `docker run [...]` command if do so) or a docker volume for example.
+If you want to use the latter, you can create a volume named *dashboard-volume* using:
 ```
 docker volume create dashboard-volume
 ```
 After the build process has successfully completed, you can run the image in a container via
 ```